-The Group's management believes that they have c) considered reasonable and supportable information that is relevant and available without undue cost and effort for this purpose.
+The Group's management believes that they have c) considered reasonable and supportable information that is relevant and available without undue cost and effort for ECL assessment.
 Such assessment has taken the quantitative and qualitative historical information and also, the forward-looking analysis.
+The Group engaged an independent valuer for ECL assessment of trade receivables

-We have identified the ECL assessments of trade receivables by the Group's management as a key audit matter because the carrying amount of trade receivables d) was significant to the consolidated financial statements and the ECL assessment of these balances required significant judgement and involved high level of uncertainty.
+We have identified the ECL assessments of trade d) receivables by the Group's management as a key audit matter because the carrying amount of trade receivables was significant to the consolidated financial statements and the ECL assessment of these balances required significant judgement and involved high level of uncertainty.

-Related disclosures are included in Notes 2, 20 and 33 to the consolidated financial statements.
+Related disclosures are included in Notes 2, 19 and 31 to the consolidated financial statements.

-- Understanding of the Group's credit risk management and practices and assessing the Group's impairment provisioning policy in accordance with the requirements of applicable accounting standards; - Evaluating the objectivity, capabilities and competence of the independent professional valuer; - Testing the integrity of information used by management to develop the provision matrix including testing individual customers' credit assessment, on a sample basis, through analysing their nature, size and past due status with the underlying supporting documents and comparing the internal credit assessment made by management on these customers: - Evaluating management's basis and judgement in determining credit loss allowance on trade receivables and checking the assumptions and key parameters to external data sources where available: - Assessing the reasonableness and relevancy of the e) external information used by the Group as the forward-looking information; and - f) Checking the calculation of ECL based on the methodology adopted by the Group and adequacy of the Group's disclosures in relation of credit risk exposed by the Group in the consolidated financial statements.
+- Understanding of the Group's credit risk management and practices and evaluating the design and implementation of the Group's key control relating to the expected credit losses assessment of trade receivables: - Evaluating the objectivity, capabilities and competence of the independent professional valuer; - Testing the integrity of information used by management to develop the provision matrix including testing individual customers' credit assessment, on a sample basis, through analysing their nature, size and past due status with the underlying supporting documents and comparing the internal credit assessment made by management on these customers: - Evaluating management's basis and judgement in determining credit loss allowance on trade receivables and checking the assumptions and key parameters to external data sources where available: - Assessing the reasonableness and relevancy of the external information used by the Group as the forward-looking information; and e)

+f) Checking the calculation of ECL based on the methodology adopted by the Group and adequacy of the Group's disclosures in relation of credit risk exposed by the Group in the consolidated financial statements.